Baratza Grinders swept the coffee world by storm when the company was founded in 1999, offering reasonably priced, high quality coffee grinders.

 Recommended For: Heavy home users, those a little more serious about home espresso, and light commercial use.
 Learn more about the Baratza Vario.
 Read Foodal’s detailed review or check out all of the customer comments on Amazon.

-At $549, the Vario-W brings allot to the table for $100 more that its sister the Vario.
-Instead of time based grinding, the Vario-W utilizes a desired grind weight and will grind a dose within 0.2 grams of the selected amount.
+The Vario-W brings a lot to the table for just a bit more of a monetary investment than its sister, the Vario.
+Instead of time-based grinding, the Vario-W utilizes a desired grind weight and will grind a dose within 0.2 grams of the selected amount.

-The only downside is that the portaholder feature that is available on the regular Vario cannot be used with the Vario-W and the grinds are captured within the 120 gram capacity bin.
+The only downside is that the portaholder feature that is available on the regular Vario cannot be used with the Vario-W, and the grinds are captured in the 120 gram bin.

-At $899, the Forte is the tank of the Bartaza grinder series; featuring all aluminum construction and innovative features such as the “shut off” hopper, despite a small footprint, the forte was designed for heavy use within commercial coffee shops or for dedicated home espresso buffs.
+The Forte is the tank of the Bartaza grinder series.
+Featuring all aluminum construction and innovative features such as the “shut off” hopper, despite a small footprint, the Forte was designed for heavy use within commercial coffee shops or for dedicated home espresso buffs.

-This machine gives the barista the choice of weight dosing accurate to .02 grams, time based dosing, and can even calculate a weight preset into a time value that is accurate within plus or minus .5 grams of the set point allowing easy and repeatable dosing for espresso.
+This machine gives the barista the choice of weight dosing accurate to .02 grams, time based dosing, and it can even calculate a weight preset into a time value that is accurate within +/- .5 grams of the set point, allowing easy and repeatable dosing for espresso.

-Thanks to a large motor and larger gear to belt ratio grinds at an extremely fast 2.0 grams per second for espresso and 3.5 to 3.7 grams per second for French press or a drip grind.
+Thanks to a large motor and larger gear to belt ratio, the Forte grinds at an extremely fast 2.0 grams per second for espresso, and 3.5 to 3.7 grams per second for French press or a drip grind.

-Similar to Vario, the Forte features all metal macro adjustment levers that give 10 macro choices to the grind size.
+Similar to the Vario, the Forte features all metal macro adjustment levers that give 10 macro choices for the grind size.

-However, instead of the 10 micro adjustments found on the Vario line, the Forte has 26 micro settings allow for complete finessing of the grind and make this machine perfect for a café or a dedicated home espresso fan.
+Instead of the 10 micro adjustments found on the Vario line, the Forte has 26 micro settings, allowing for complete finessing of the grind and making this machine perfect for a café or a dedicated home espresso fan.

 Recommended For: Those wanting to control absolutely all variables in brewing espresso, and heavy commercial use at busy cafes and coffee houses.
 Read Foodal’s in depth review and learn more about the Forte or see what the buzz is about on Amazon.